grafana/mimir/docs/sources/operating-grafana-mimir/configure-shuffle-sharding.md

 #### Ingesters write path

-To enable shuffle sharding for ingesters on the write path you need to configure the following CLI flags (or their respective YAML config options) to distributor, ingester and ruler:
+To enable shuffle sharding for ingesters on the write path you need to configure the following CLI flags (or their respective YAML config options) on the distributor, ingester and ruler:

 - `-distributor.ingestion-tenant-shard-size=<size>`<br />
   `<size>` set to the number of ingesters each tenant series should be sharded to.
 If `<size>` is zero or greater than the number of available ingesters in the Grafana Mimir cluster, the tenant series are sharded across all ingesters.